Nsustain/.github/README.md

 <p align="center">
   <img src="./logo/logo_bare.svg" width="400"><br>
   Our logo represents Earth.<br>
-  We use this version as our GitHub organization profile picture.
+  This is the profile picture
+  for our GitHub organization.
 </p>

 ---